-LOUISVILLE - The Bellarmine University men's golf team, led by senior Kyle Leach, rolled to an 18 stroke victory in the 36-hole Bellarmine University of the 18 stroke victory in the 36-hole Bellarmine Invitational played earlier in the sector and prising of the 18 stroke of 18 jump from the Four Cylinder division to the Late model class in less than one year Brit 57 Racing has enjoyed an exciting offseason that includes a new look for the No. 57 Late Model.

-(See FISHING, page two) Brit 57 Racing roars into 2009 season we can't wait to see what it tooks like out on the track.
+roars into 2009 season Racing TIMES STAFF REPORT GRETHEL - Brit 57 Racing has spent the offseason preparing for the 2009 Sixteen-year-old season.
+Brittany McKinney is now in her third season behind the wheel of a Late Model.
+McKinney's racing career consists of four years.
+She broke into the sport at age 13 behind the wheel of a Four-Cylinder.
+McKinney made the jump from the Four Cylinder division to the Late model class in less than one year.
+Brit 57 Racing has enjoyed an exciting offseason that includes a new look for the No. 57 Late Model.
+"As the Brit 57 Racing Team is preparing for the 2009 race season, we are looking very forward to the first race," McKinney said earlier in the week.
+We will have a new look for the 2009 race season and we can't wait to see what it looks like out on the track.
 The Brit 57 Racing Team will be in action at 201 Speedway every Saturday night.
 We look forward to seeing you there!"
-Weather permitting, Brit 57 Racing was due to open 2009 on Saturday at 201 Speedway during the historic Johnson County track's season-opence.
+Weather permitting, Brit 57 Racing was due to open 2009 on Saturday at 201 Speedway during the historic Johnson County track's season-opener.
 One of the state's top tracks, 201 Speedway is in its 26th season.